Producer Registration

 How to Register

 Producers begin registration by completing CAA’s Account Registration Form.
-This form needs to be completed once for each subsidiary company, based on EIN (Employer Identification Number).
+This form needs to be completed once for each obligated producer.
 The form requires the following information:

 Confirmation the company is an obligated producer based on its understanding of the legal definitions.